Fever, urinary symptoms, and a heart murmur

 Three months ago, he traveled to Arizona, staying near a farm.He lives with a dog and recently adopted two kittens from a local pet store and has had multiple skin excoriations.
 He also underwent a molar extraction 1 month ago.
 He denies any known allergies to antibiotics.

 Physical examination is notable for temperature of 38.9°C, heart rate 118 bpm, respiratory rate of 20 bpm.
-On auscultation there is a II/VI systolic murmur in cardiac apex radiating to the axilla Labs are notable for leukocytosis (15.4 × 10⁹/L) and elevated CRP (138 mg/L).
-Blood cultures are reported to be growing an organism (Gram stain is shown below).
+On auscultation there is a II/VI systolic murmur in cardiac apex radiating to the axilla.
+Labs are notable for leukocytosis (15.4 × 10⁹/L) and elevated CRP (138 mg/L).
+Blood cultures are reported to be growing Gram-positive cocci in pairs and short chains (Gram stain is shown below).
 On culture, the organism is catalase negative and produces alpha-hemolytic colonies on blood agar.
 A transthoracic echocardiogram demonstrates a small mitral valve vegetation.

 Obtained from: "https://www.cureus.com/articles/88577-aerococcus-urinae-infective-endocarditis#!/"